Macro Tracking Guide for Coaches: How to Teach Clients to Track Macros

 Be honest with your clients: strict tracking isn't an end in itself.
 It's a learning tool.
 The goal is to build nutritional awareness that eventually allows intuitive eating with a solid knowledge base.

-How Promealplan meal plans reduce tracking friction
+How does Promealplan reduce macro tracking friction?

 Pre-calculated macros per meal